Joey574/MachineLearningCpp/README.md

 I also make heavy use of pointer arithmetic to make my life easier, such as *m_biases* which points to **_biases_**, *m_test_activation* which points to... you guessed it, **_test_activation_**, and so on so forth.
 <br><br>
-The main benefit of this network over the **NeuralNetwork class** is that it allocates all the memory it needs up front.
+The main benefit of this network over the **NeuralNetwork** class is that it allocates all the memory it needs up front.
 By doing this, we avoid the creation of temp objects and massive copies, instead just storing the data directly where we want it to be in the first place.
-Another benefit of doing this is we can chain operations together much better, for exmaple, if we wanted to do **_A = B * C + D_** where A, B, C, D are all matrices of the same size (element-wise operations as well), in the **matrix class** that would look something like this
+Another benefit of doing this is we can chain operations together much better, for exmaple, if we wanted to do **_A = B * C + D_** where A, B, C, D are all matrices of the same size (element-wise operations as well), in the **Matrix** class that would look something like this

 ```mermaid
     flowchart TD